New York eyes luxury buildings in search for homeless fix

 Developers who get tax breaks to build towers with yoga rooms and billiard tables, in exchange for designating some units as affordable, will now be required to fill those apartments with shelter residents if they fail to find tenants through an affordable-housing lottery.

-The rule applies to about 200 units that were vacant as at Friday, according to the city's Department of Housing Preservation & Development.
+The rule applies to about 200 units that were vacant as of last Friday, according to the city's Department of Housing Preservation & Development.

 "This administration is identifying new and creative ways to combat homelessness," said Matthew Creegan, a spokesman for the department.
-"We saw an opportunity to provide high-quality permanent housing to some of our homeless neighbours, and we're seizing it."
+"We saw an opportunity to provide high-quality permanent housing to some of our homeless neighbours, and we are seizing it."

 Placements in some buildings could begin as early as this week.
 They will be limited to families in shelters who can live independently - not the homeless who need extra social services or support, Mr Creegan said.
 Their rents will be paid to the developer by the city.